 What is great for me, is that I have again gotten the opportunity to write book about this trip.
 It will be published in 2020, again by the renowned publishing company PIPER in Germany.
 My last book ALPENSOLO has been an Amazon bestseller and is currently being reprinted for the third time.

 I have also been able to find some incredible sponsors and partners for this endeavor and I am immensely grateful that they are making this project happen with me.

 My long-term Sponsors in Germany are the sustainable and innovative outdoor outfitter Vaude, the outdoor-retailler Sport Conrad, the health-style company Blackroll and my new partner, renowned navigational expert Garmin.

 For this trip I am joined by Kokopelli Packraft, who will provide me with logistical support and the packraft.
 I am fed by Firepot Foods from the UK, and the US company Trailfork.
 My meals are created by my very favorite expedition chef Kieran Creevy.

-The planning and realisation of this project would be much more difficult without the help of the tourism offices of Coloado, Utah and Arizona, who offer not only material support, but loads of know-how and contacts.
+The planning and realisation of this project would be much more difficult without the help of the tourism offices of Coloado, and Utah who offer not only material support, but loads of know-how and contacts.